A Taste of Unity: Kuih Ee and the Winter Solstice Festival

 Method

-1. Add a little water to the glutinous rice flour, knead it until a smooth dough is formed.
+- Add a little water to the glutinous rice flour and knead until a smooth dough is formed.

-2. Divide the dough into several large pieces and colour them accordingly.
+- Divide the dough into several portions and colour each portion as desired.
 Knead until the colour is evenly distributed.

-4. Roll the dough pieces in the palm of your hand into a smooth ball, each about the size of a longan.
+- Pinch the dough into small, even pieces (depending on the preferred size).
+Roll them in the palm of your hand into smooth balls, each about the size of a longan.

 Helpful tips

-For those seeking an elevated experience, Seven Terraces' Kebaya Restaurant beckons with its Nyonya Tang Yuen – a lovely rendition colored with bunga telang (blue pea flower) and filled with coconut cooked in palm syrup.
-Served in warm coconut cream with slivers of young coconut flesh, it is a celebration of coconut in its myriad forms – a true gastronomic delight.
+For an elevated experience, Kebaya Restaurant at Seven Terraces offers a refined Nyonya Tang Yuen.
+Coloured with natural blue pea flower (bunga telang) and filled inti (grated coconut cooked in palm syrup), the glutinous rice balls are served in a warm coconut cream alongside slivers of tender young coconut.
+This version is a celebration of the coconut in its myriad forms – a true gastronomic delight.

 If you feel inspired to make Kuih Ee with a difference, go ahead and take the plunge.
 Be adventurous!